December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 • Tier 3: 121%+ pays 10%

-If "Quota Attainment %" is in D2 and "Total Sales Attained" is in C2, a simple formula is:
+If Quota Attainment % is in D2 and Total Sales Attained is in C2, a simple formula is:

 =IF(D2>1.2, C2*0.1, IF(D2>0.8, C2*0.075, C2*0.05))

-This single line automatically applies the right rate and scales without manual checks.
+This single line applies the right rate automatically and scales without manual checks.

 Sample Tiered Commission Payout Scenarios

-Sales RepTotal SalesQuota AttainmentTier 1 EarningsTier 2 EarningsTier 3 EarningsTotal Commission
+Sales RepTotal SalesQuota AttainmentTotal Commission

 This rewards high performers while providing a fair base for steady reps.